 Advantages of GMOs

-For many crops in a number of areas, genetic modification has proved to be the need of the hour.
-The Drought Tolerant Maize for Africa project was started to improve the varieties and has produced 153 new varieties for improvement in 13 countries.
-It is reported to lead poverty alleviation up to 9% in these countries [6].
-A prestigious scientific journal Nature has also reported the advantages of these cross-bred crops.
-More than half a million people in Zimbabwe would benefit from this [7].
-According to the Director of the Cornell Alliance for Science, Sarah Davidson, who works for global food security, ‘We have to use all the tools that we have at our disposal.
-Genetic engineering might not be the only tool, but it would definitely be a good one, she said [5].
-A land gap of 1.48 billion acres also exists between the required area of land for agriculture and available land for agricultural expansion by the year 2050 [4].
+For many crops in various regions, genetic modification has become imperative.
+The Drought Tolerant Maize for Africa project was initiated to enhance maize varieties, resulting in the development of 153 new varieties across 13 countries.
+It is reported to have contributed to poverty alleviation by up to 9% in these nations.
+A prestigious scientific journal, Nature, has also highlighted the benefits of these genetically modified crops, estimating that over half a million people in Zimbabwe would benefit from them.
+According to Sarah Davidson, Director of the Cornell Alliance for Science, who focuses on global food security, “We have to utilize all the tools available to us.
+Genetic engineering may not be the only tool, but it is certainly a valuable one.”

-GM crops have a significant contribution to the improvement of the food sector.
-The flavor-saver tomato was the first GMO food that provided immense economic benefits for the farmers.
-It increased the yield and reduced the cost of canned products of tomato by an enormous 20% [9].
-Reduced costs and increased profits drive the technology even forward.
-Biotech crops not only have a positive impact on developing nations in terms of farm income but also led to gains for the developed nations.
-As per the recent trends of the US Department of Agriculture, Herbicide-tolerant maize has been adopted by the farmers significantly in the year 2018 and reached 90% of the total corn acreage in the US [10].
+GM crops have significantly contributed to the improvement of the food sector.
+The flavor-saver tomato, the first GMO food, provided substantial economic benefits for farmers by increasing yield and reducing the cost of canned tomato products by 20%.
+Reduced costs and increased profits continue to drive technological advancements.
+Biotech crops have not only positively impacted developing nations in terms of farm income but have also led to gains for developed nations.
+According to recent trends from the US Department of Agriculture, herbicide-tolerant maize adoption by farmers significantly increased in 2018, covering 90% of the total corn acreage in the US.

-The following are some of the benefits of GMOs that make them a necessity for reducing world hunger and feeding the growing population with better agriculture.
+The benefits of GMOs make them indispensable for addressing world hunger and ensuring food security for the growing population through enhanced agriculture.

 Improved Crop Yield

-Most of the world’s yield gains have been the result of improved crop yield and better crop varieties.
-The various advantages include the pest-resistance, drought-resistance, herbicide-tolerant, and fluctuating temperature-tolerant crops that can be produced without the fear of being destroyed by pests or stringent weather conditions.
-Moreover, better crops with modified breeding cycles will better exploit the day-light length to the maximum and also resist dry periods.
-Stiffness of stems to support more grains and disease-resistant traits have also been introduced in crops to increase the yields and help the farmers to combat pests [4].
-It is imperative that emission-reducing rice varieties should be adopted hence making GMOs an essential component for the sustainability of agricultural production.
+Most of the world’s yield gains have been attributed to improved crop yield and better crop varieties.
+The various advantages include pest resistance, drought resistance, herbicide tolerance, and temperature fluctuation tolerance in crops, which can be produced without the fear of being destroyed by pests or harsh weather conditions.
+Moreover, enhanced crops with modified breeding cycles will better utilize daylight length to the maximum and also withstand dry periods.
+Stems with increased stiffness to support more grains and disease-resistant traits have also been introduced in crops to boost yields and assist farmers in combating pests.
+It is imperative to adopt emission-reducing rice varieties, making GMOs an essential component for the sustainability of agricultural production.

 Better Soil and Water Management

-Sustainability in the environment and agriculture requires better air and soil quality as well as improved water conversation in order to support the growing demands of the food supply.
-Degraded soil restoration is needed for food security, and this may be achieved via water-harvesting and agroforestry [4].
+Sustainability in the environment and agriculture necessitates better air and soil quality, as well as improved water conservation, to support the growing demands of the food supply.
+Restoring degraded soil is essential for food security, and this may be achieved through water harvesting and agroforestry practices.
 Soil and water resource management are among the key benefits associated with the use of GMOs.
-The quality of the soil is not compromised with genetically modified herbicide-tolerant crops, as constant tilling previously required to prevent herbicide is no longer necessary.
-This prevents soil erosion as well and improves the water retention ability.
-Better soil, air and water management is the gift of GMOs.
+The quality of the soil is not compromised with genetically modified herbicide-tolerant crops, as constant tilling previously required to prevent herbicide use is no longer necessary.
+This also prevents soil erosion and improves water retention ability.
+Better soil, air, and water management are the gifts of GMOs.

-Water resources are important for better agricultural production, and farmers need to use these resources wisely to fight the seasons of drought.
-Drought-resistant plants produced from genetic engineering also provide an opportunity for better transpiration hence better irrigation throughout the crops.
-Soil erosion also clogged waterways, which is prevented in the case of GMOs.
-Hence the overall system of agriculture can be improved [11].
+Water resources are crucial for enhancing agricultural production, and farmers need to use these resources wisely to combat periods of drought.
+Drought-resistant plants produced through genetic engineering also offer improved transpiration, leading to better irrigation throughout the crops.
+Soil erosion can also clog waterways, a problem prevented with the use of GMOs.
+Hence, the overall agricultural system can be enhanced.

 Reduction in Food Wastage

-Food wastage has been one of the most challenging consequences of agricultural issues as food rotting and gas emissions have negative impacts on the environment.
-A larger amount of food produced is never consumed by the people due to food loss and wastage.
-Food is lost at different stages while reaching from farms to the table.
-Hence comprehensive plans need to be executed to prevent it.
-According to an estimate by FAO, one-third of all the food produced in 2009 was either lost or wasted.
-This highlights the importance of preventing this to feed the world and avert the chances of chronic hunger [12].
-The GMO crops reduce food loss and wastage as non-browning varieties of apples and potatoes with reduced bruising have led to a significant decline in the amount of food being wasted daily [13].
+Food wastage has been one of the most challenging consequences of agricultural issues, as food rotting and gas emissions have negative impacts on the environment.
+A significant amount of food produced is never consumed by people due to food loss and wastage occurring at different stages from farms to the table.
+Hence, comprehensive plans need to be executed to prevent it.
+According to an estimate by the FAO, one-third of all the food produced in 2009 was either lost or wasted.
+This highlights the importance of preventing this to feed the world and avert the chances of chronic hunger.
+GMO crops reduce food loss and wastage, as non-browning varieties of apples and potatoes with reduced bruising have led to a significant decline in the amount of food being wasted daily.

 Challenges & Limitations

-Various challenges need to be encountered for diligent progress in the GMOs industry, including the database storage, correct analysis of markedly diverse genomes of different species having variable traits, genes identification in polyploid species and introduction, and enhancement of high throughput technologies for the development of desired phenotypes [14].
+Various challenges need to be encountered for diligent progress in the GMOs industry, including database storage, correct analysis of markedly diverse genomes of different species with variable traits, gene identification in polyploid species, and the introduction and enhancement of high-throughput technologies for the development of desired phenotypes.

-As much as genetic engineering of the crops is needed, it has serious limitations and technology constraints, as huge funding is required for it to be proceeded and implemented.
-Bill Freese, an analyst at the Center for Food Safety, claims that the WRR report is ‘too optimistic’ about the use of technology in food production and does not weigh out the concerns that are associated with their common use [15].
+As much as genetic engineering of crops is needed, it has serious limitations and technological constraints, as huge funding is required for it to proceed and be implemented.
+Bill Freese, an analyst at the Center for Food Safety, claims that the WRR report is “too optimistic” about the use of technology in food production and does not weigh the concerns associated with their common use.

-The reluctance of acceptance is not only among the buyers but also among the farmers as they believe that using GMOs would affect their sales as well as reduce the need for naturally grown crops, ultimately affecting their livelihood and being replaced by newer technologies.
+The reluctance of acceptance is not only among buyers but also among farmers, as they believe that using GMOs would affect their sales and reduce the need for naturally grown crops, ultimately affecting their livelihood and being replaced by newer technologies.
 This belief renders them unwilling to cooperate, and they are hesitant to adopt improved technologies for growing crops.
-Another contrasting set of beliefs is seen in the report by the Canadian Biotechnology Action Network, which states that the promise of GMOs’ feeding the world’ is far fetched as this technology increases the problems posed on the agriculture and environment, which is usually neglected by the biotechnologists [16].
+Another contrasting set of beliefs is seen in the report by the Canadian Biotechnology Action Network, which states that the promise of GMOs “feeding the world” is far-fetched, as this technology increases the problems posed in agriculture and the environment, which are usually neglected by biotechnologists.

-It is a lesser-known fact that there are very fewer differences among the naturally grown crops and the GMOs because the chemicals used by farmers also contain certain quantities of substances included in the GMOs just with the difference that they are not labeled or highlighted.
+It is a lesser-known fact that there are very few differences between naturally grown crops and GMOs because the chemicals used by farmers also contain certain quantities of substances included in GMOs, just with the difference that they are not labeled or highlighted.

 Deconstruction of Myths regarding GMOs

-A number of myths have been associated with the use and production of GMOs that not only limit the use of GMOs by the farmers but also affects the consumers.
-The beliefs of consumers need to be clarified regarding GMOs for them to be willing to adapt to the changing requirements of the food security systems.
+A number of myths have been associated with the use and production of GMOs, not only limiting farmers’ use of GMOs but also affecting consumers.
+Consumer beliefs regarding GMOs need to be clarified for them to be willing to adapt to the changing requirements of food security systems.

 References